cristinalom/coordinista-service/docs/api/outfits-get-all-outfits.md

 # Get all outfits

-Returns an array of [outfits](outfits.md) that contains all outfits that belong to the service.
+Returns an array of [outfits](outfits.md) that belong to the service.

 ## URL